SpeedCodeNpo/mini-prj-20231020-todo-ma/README.md

 - - (1) Standalone
 - - (2) Signals

-## This chapter (01) :
+## This chapter :
-- Display the existing todos in the maincomponent's html, without styling.
+- Create an enum for the filters
+- Create a filter signal
+- Use the compute method to add logic for filtering the todoSignal
+- In the main component create a visibleTodos that will hold the list of todos determined by the filter signal.

 ### Refrences :